Broadband physical layer cognitive radio with an integrated photonic processor for blind source separation: Test on ill-conditioned mixing

 \section{Test on ill-conditioned mixing}

-Based on the setup described above, we examined the proposed photonic BSS system under different scenarios, with different signal mixtures enabled by programming the AWG.
-The original two signals are repeating patterns of 16 bits, and are in format of binary phase-shift keying (BPSK; $\textrm{bit pattern} = [0,1,0,1,0,1,0,1,0,1,0,1,0,1,0,1]$) and on-off keying (OOK; $\textrm{bit pattern} = [0,0,1,0,0,0,1,0,0,1,0,0,0,1,0,0]$), respectively.
-This configuration provided two short data periods that can be easily illustrated and also contributed all the potential bits combinations in their mixtures for a complete examination.
-Firstly, we investigated the performance of the proposed photonic BSS system in solving problems with different ill-condition numbers, which is to justify the significance of the improved weighting accuracy.
+Last, we investigated the performance of the proposed photonic BSS system in solving problems with different ill-condition numbers, which is to justify the significance of the improved weighting accuracy.
 Here, we fixed the carrier frequency at 1 GHz.
 The mixing matrix is of symmetrical form ($ \textbf{H} = [[a, 1-a],[1-a, a]]$) where $a$ is varied from 0.1 to 0.45, resulting in ill-condition numbers ranging from 2.05 to 10.1.
 Fig. \ref{fig:ill_condition} shows the SIR of the mixtures obtained from the same setup but with the dithering control (compared to the previous control method without the dithering).
 Even in the presence of similar experimental noise levels, lower SIR is always obtained when not using dithering control.
 Conversely, the dithering controlled setup maintained constantly high SIR such that the influence of ill-conditioning was less distinguishable.
-The average SIR is above 35 dB for all tested cases, which generally shows around 20 dB improvement compared to the previous control method (the orange curve in Fig. \ref{fig:ill_condition}).
+The average SIR is above 35 dB for all tested cases, which generally shows around 20 dB improvement compared to the previous control method (the orange curve in Fig. \ref{fig:ill_condition}), as expected in the analysis part above.
 This improvement confirms the significance of accurate weight control for MRR-based applications, such as the BSS in this paper.